Sudden Sway Article in Record Collector + Mike Alway Interview

 2. What did you like about them?

 In the early 1980s much rock and pop had reverted to the primitivism of the 1950s.
-A dark place where are creative and conceptual gestures were considered "pretentious".
+A dark place where creative and conceptual gestures were considered "pretentious".
 In short, Sudden Sway shared my belief that the rules were there to be ignored and that anything was possible.
 To that extent were on the same wavelength.

 3. Any memories of working with the band and/or leader Mike Mcguire?